Google May Not Index Webpage Changes When Ever it Sees Them

 The Yahoo patent I mentioned above told us how it might recrawl a page after a minute or so to see if any of the links listed had changed, to determine whether those were “transient” links or links that would change on a regular basis such as advertisements.
 Because those links would change upon every crawl to a page, it might not have made sense for Yahoo to add those URLs to its list of URLs to be crawled since they were likely to be either advertisements or links with session tracking IDs.

 Where knowing that Google might be doing something like this might be helpful may be in situations like an ecommerce store that wants to display links to specials or featured content on their pages.
-If the links to those are randomly displayed and changed everytime a search spider comes along, they might be ignored.
+If the links to those are randomly displayed and changed every time a search spider comes along, they might be ignored.
 If they are changed daily or weekly, it’s less likely that they will be ignored.
+Checking to see if Google is indexing webpage changes like those, instead of assuming that they automatically will is recommended.